Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 Very important: DO NOT freeze your foods glass containers.
 The temperature change could cause them to crack!

-Instead, the best way to freeze your foods is to pour them into freezer bags that sit in these round containers so it’ll freeze in the same shape as your cooker.
-That way you can dump the contents straight from the bag into your instant pot, making transport a cinch. (via Once a Month Meals)
+Instead, the best way to freeze your foods is to pour them into freezer bags* that sit in round containers so they’ll freeze in the same shape as your cooker.
+That way you can dump the contents straight from the bag into your instant pot, making transport a cinch.

 Pro tips: Saute for 5 minutes to release liquid from your frozen food since you’ll need it for pressure cooking.
 Also, set your frozen food on the trivet that came with your instant pot, rather than have it directly on the bottom of the pot, as that will allow for heat to circulate and cook your food faster. (via Once a Month Meals)

-Instant pot tip 6.
-Use the insta-pot in place of an oven or microwave.
+Use the instant pot in place of an oven or microwave

 You can also reheat food without the radiation, yay!
 For the “microwave” setting, use the slow cook or keep warm features. (via Traditional Cooking School)

-I hope you’ve taken advantage of the nifty yogurt feature of your instant pot.
+I hope you’ve taken advantage of the nifty button for yogurt in the instant pot.
 It’s actually not as intimidating to make yogurt as you think.

-And hack that same yogurt button to make instant pot bread too! (via Mommy Over Work)
+And hack that same yogurt button to make instant pot bread too, including:

-Insta-pot hack 8.
-Up your kitchen ante with the right instant pot accessories.
+Up your kitchen ante with the right instant pot accessories

 You have so much potential with your instant pot, which is exponentially increased with a few additional accessories.
 Like having another inner pot to swap out if your primary one’s in the wash or if you’re cooking multiple items and don’t want to wash the whole thing.

-Find out which are the must have instant pot tools that’ll make cooking and cleaning so much easier, and super simple ones you can DIY (hint, this one's pictured in my Pinterest image you might have clicked to get to this post) to save a little money. (via Mommy Over Work)
+Find out which are the must have instant pot tools that’ll make cooking and cleaning so much easier, and super simple ones you can DIY (like this nifty trick) to save a little money.

-Instant pot tip 9.
-Use this cleaning hacks to get rid of odor and stains in your instant pot.
+Use this cleaning hack to get rid of odor and stains in your instant pot

 Since we’re on the subject of cleaning, the pot is perfect for sterilizing your precious little one’s bottles, pacifiers, and other bacteria-breeding possessions.
 A quick video if you needed a demo. (via Indigo Nili)

 Be creative!
-You can literally make ANYTHING in the instant pot, like these unique instant pot recipes. (via Mommy Over Work)
+You can literally make ANYTHING in the instant pot, like these unique instant pot recipes, including:

-Insta-pot hack 12.
-It can make you super popular among friends and family.
+It can make you super popular among friends and family

 Note: A reader wanted to point out to be careful of what you can and cannot do safely in an instant pot.
 Canning (like for preserving foods) should be avoided, but luckily the jam recipe that is included is for a safe version.